samlotti/relKV/README.md

 - Get /
   list all buckets.
 - Get /bucket
   search a bucket.
-Uses header attributes to configurate the search.
+Uses header attributes to configure the search.

   - skip, max <- paging support
   - segments <- :segments: in keyportion, : separated